wakandamohan1/wakandamohan1/README.md

 # 👋 **Heyo!!
 I'm Ash_win Mohan.**
-(I hope you get the pronounciation right now :stuck_out_tongue: )
+(I hope you get the pronunciation right if we end up meeting :stuck_out_tongue: )

 # 🚀 Welcome to my GitHub!

-## **I'm a Business Analyst with vast experience driving data-informed decisions and optimizing business processes across complex data landscapes..**

 # 🌟 About Me

 Data Enthusiast || Storyteller with Numbers || Passionate about Business Intelligence & Data Analytics

-📊💡.Blending data analytics expertise with business strategy, I transform complex datasets into actionable insights.
-I drive decision-making, enhance stakeholder engagement, and identify opportunities to optimize revenue and business performance.

-I was born and brought up in Africa, and that deep attachment to the land inspired my username wakandamohan1—A tribute to Wakanda from Black Panther.
+I'm a Business Analyst with  with a strong background in sales, business intelligence, and data visualization.
+Born and raised in Botswana, a small yet vibrant country in Southern Africa, I have always had a deep attachment to the land and Africa as a whole.
+This connection inspired my username wakandamohan1— A tribute to Wakanda from Black Panther, a symbol of technological advancement, resilience, and innovation.

+Just like Wakanda, where technology seamlessly blends with tradition, I am passionate about leveraging data-driven insights to create impactful solutions.
+My expertise lies in Power BI, SQL, Python, Tableau, and Advanced Excel, enabling me to transform raw data into meaningful visualizations that drive decision-making

+Feel free to explore my projects (links below) and connect with me!

 # 🔥 Projects I've Worked On